 For maximum coverage (not to mention a super-stellar shade range), Day suggests this creamy option from Make Up For Ever.
 Matte, oil-free, long-lasting, and waterproof, it's great for camouflaging pigmentation from sensitivity and, truth be told, can be used anywhere on the body.

 Clients: Laura Harrier, Priyanka Chopra, and Elsa Hosk

 "The texture of this concealer by EX1 is what makes it a great option for sensitive skin.
 It has great coverage, but since it's not overly creamy, it will never clog pores.
 I love the velvety texture, which covers blemishes and helps hide dark circles without looking caked on," says Oquendo.

 "For the application, I like to use a soft, medium-sized eye shadow brush to buff the product on the skin.
 A brush that is too firm might deposit too much product and can also irritate sensitive skin."

 Clients: Delilah Belle Hamlin, Mia Wasikowska, and Kate Mara

 "I feel most concealers work on all types of skin, but you do have to be aware of dryness and texture if you're concerned about sensitivity.
 I really love this palette by Bobbi Brown as it has shades for all skin types and colors.
 Plus, it's an essential as the skin changes with the seasons," says Halperin.

-For perfect application, Halperin suggests using your finger (just make sure they're clean!) so that the warmth of the skin and the precise size of the fingertip can get into every area that needs coverage without becoming overloaded with product.
+For perfect application, use your finger so that the warmth of the skin and the precise size of the fingertip can get into every area that needs coverage without overloading product.

 "I also love this foundation stick by Hourglass for sensitive skin.
 It has a great creamy texture yet is full-coverage enough to use a concealer," Halperin shares.